 - Approved candidates will receive an email with their Scheduling Authorization before the start of the testing period.
 Scheduling Authorization emails come from notices@ptcny.com.
-Do not lose this email. - The Scheduling Authorization includes important information including: - Your PTC Candidate ID number - Instructions on how to make your Exam appointment with Prometric.
+Do not lose this email. - The Scheduling Authorization includes essential information including: - o Your PTC Candidate ID number - o Instructions on how to make your Exam appointment with Prometric.